wendlers/mpfshell/README.md

     python3 -m mp.mpfshell

-__Note:__ The environment has always be activated with the above command.
+__Note__: The environment always need to be activated with the above `source` command.

+## Python 2 support

+The original version of this script included support for Python2.
+This support was unknowingly broken at some point during the rewrite.
+However since Python3 came out in 2008, almost 10 years ago, we've decided to not strive to be Python2 compatible and rather focus on creating new features and improving the software.
+If you still need Python2 support for something and would like to contribute patches to make it compatible please feel free to do so but officially Python2 support is dead.